-The LBNRD has a number of surface water appropriations which are used for irrigation, domestic, manufacturing, cooling and supplemental storage.
+A number of active surface water appropriations are present in the LBNRD which are used for irrigation, domestic, manufacturing, cooling and supplemental storage.
 NeDNR records indicate that there are 248 appropriations from streams which are used to irrigate 14,707.8 acres.
 A total of 63 storage rights exist which are used to irrigate 7,777.3 acres of land.
 Thirteen rights provide for water from a natural stream but can also receive supplemental irrigation water from a reservoir.
 Those rights provide water to 604.1 acres.
 The oldest surface water rights date back to February 1927.